Recreation

 The Winton Woods canoe/kayak launch was funded through grants from the Ohio Department of Natural Resources NatureWorks Program and REI Co-op.

-• Classes
+• Programs

-On-the-water classes are offered May through September.
-Start with the basics on Winton Lake and build up to trips on the Little Miami River and the Great Miami River!
+Great Parks offers on-the-water programs May through September.
+Start with the basics on Winton Lake and build up to trips on the Little Miami and Great Miami Rivers!
 All equipment is provided.
-Children must be accompanied by an adult on the water.

 • Little Miami National Scenic River Trail